Form 1099-R Preview

 Box 5 — Employee Contributions / Designated Roth Contributions

 Your after-tax investment in the contract — money you already paid income tax on.
 This amount is recovered tax-free when distributed.
 For designated Roth accounts, this is your total Roth contribution basis in the plan.
+The nontaxable portion is calculated using the simplified general rule or the general rule in IRS Publication 575.

 Box 7 — Distribution Code(s)